Electrostatically-induced topological phase transitions in polyacetylene molecules: Summary and Conclusions

 \section{Summary and Conclusions}

 We have theoretically investigated the ground-state properties of a linear trans-polyacetylene molecule capacitively coupled to an external gate voltage $V_g$.
 Despite the simplicity of the model, we have shown that this system exhibits novel topological properties of interest both for fundamental research and for potential applications in organic nanoelectronics.
-The system is modeled using the Takayama–Lin–Liu–Maki (TLM) model, the continuum limit of the Su–Schrieffer–Heeger (SSH) Hamiltonian, and analyzed within the framework of Abelian bosonization.
-Both electronic and lattice degrees of freedom are explicitly considered, which is essential for determining the equilibrium ground-state configuration and for capturing effects arising from the interplay of topology, electron–electron interactions, and the applied gate voltage.
+The system is modeled using the Takayama-Lin-Liu-Maki (TLM) model, the continuum limit of the Su-Schrieffer-Heeger (SSH) Hamiltonian, and analyzed within the framework of Abelian bosonization.
+Both electronic and lattice degrees of freedom are explicitly considered, which is essential for determining the equilibrium ground-state configuration and for capturing effects arising from the interplay of topology, electron-electron interactions, and the applied gate voltage.